-The multiple cloning site (MCS) in pDendra2-N is positioned between the cytomegalovirus immediate early promoter (PCMVIE) and the Dendra2 coding sequence.
-A Kozak consensus sequence is located immediately upstream of the Dendra2 gene to enhance translational efficiency in eukaryotic systems when Dendra2 is expressed by itself (i.e., not as a fusion; 3).
+The multiple cloning site (MCS) in pDendra2-C is positioned just downstream of the Dendra2 coding sequence.
+Expression of the fusion protein is driven by the constitutively active cytomegalovirus immediate early promoter (P{CMVIE}).
+A Kozak consensus sequence is located immediately upstream of the Dendra2 gene to enhance translational efficiency in eukaryotic systems (3).
 SV40 polyadenylation signals downstream of the Dendra2 coding sequence direct proper processing of the 3' end of the Dendra2 mRNA.

 The vector backbone contains an SV40 origin for replication in mammalian cells expressing the SV40 large T antigen, a pUC origin of replication for propagation in E. coli, and an f1 origin for single-stranded DNA production.
-A neomycin-resistance cassette (Neor) allows stably transfected eukaryotic cells to be selected using G418.
-This cassette consists of the SV40 early promoter ( $P{SV40e}$ ), theTn5 neomycin/kanamycin resistance gene, and polyadenylation signals from the herpes simplex virus thymidine kinase (HSVTK) gene.
-A bacterial promoter ( $P{Kan^r}$ ) upstream of the cassette confers kanamycin resistance in E. coli.
+A neomycin-resistance cassette (Neo^r) allows stably transfected eukaryotic cells to be selected using G418.